Which Web Accessibility & Closed Captioning Laws Apply to You? (QUIZ)

 Suspect you might be legally required to closed caption your online videos?

-Knowing which web accessibility laws can help you better understand what accommodations you should be providing.
+Knowing which closed captioning laws can help you better understand what accommodations you should be providing.

 In the US, there are five major web accessibility laws:

 - The 21st Century Communications and Video Accessibility Act (CVAA)

 - The Federal Communications Commissions (FCC)